South African rand extends losses as dollar gains on debt ceiling talks

 "The G7 meeting kicks off today with South Africa not being invited, load-shedding continues unabated, and there is some concern over the S&P's credit rating review tomorrow," he said.

+Local investors will turn their focus towards an interest rate decision by the South African Reserve Bank (SARB) next week, with analysts expecting another hike.

+"With the rand's substantial weakness... the risk to the inflation outlook on balance is still on the upside, and the SARB is widely expected to hike at its meeting next week," said Investec analyst Annabel Bishop in a research note.

-Shares on the stock market were little changed.
-The Top-40 .JTOPI index and the broader all-share .JALSH were up about 0.3% in early trade.
+Stock market ended lower, with both the Top-40 .JTOPI index and the broader all-share .JALSH down over 0.9%.

 ((Tannur.Anders@thomsonreuters.com))